Generalized Vector Locus Transformation for Unbalanced Three-Phase Systems

 \section{Introduction}

-\IEEEPARstart{C}{oordinate transformations} are crucial for the modeling, analysis, and control of power systems.
-Two notable examples are the Clarke transformation, which maps $abc$ coordinates to a stationary $\alpha\beta0$~reference frame, and the $dq0$~transformation, which maps $\alpha\beta0$~coordinates to a rotating $dq0$~reference frame~\cite{GeometricTransform_Rourke_2019}.
-In the Clarke transformation, the basis vectors are chosen so that a balanced set of three-phase quantities produces $\alpha$- and~$\beta$-coordinates of equal amplitude and in quadrature with each other.
-In the $dq0$~transformation, the speed of rotation is set equal to the electrical frequency, in which case the $\alpha$- and~$\beta$-coordinates further simplify to constant-valued signals.
+Coordinate transformations are crucial for the modeling, analysis, and control of power systems.
+Two notable examples~are the Clarke transformation, which maps $abc$ coordinates to a stationary $\alpha\beta0$~reference frame, and the $dq0$~transformation, which maps $\alpha\beta0$~coordinates to a rotating $dq0$~reference frame~\cite{GeometricTransform_Rourke_2019}.
+In the Clarke transformation, the basis vectors are chosen \secondupdate{such} that a balanced set of three-phase quantities produces $\alpha$- and~$\beta$-coordinates of equal amplitude and in quadrature with each other.
+In the $dq0$~transformation, the speed of rotation is set equal to the electrical frequency,~in which case the $\alpha$- and~$\beta$-coordinates further simplify to constant-valued signals.
 Both transformations produce a null $0$-coordinate in the balanced case.
-Among other advantages, these simplifications enable the control of balanced three-phase systems using elementary techniques, e.g. proportional-integral control.
+Among other advantages, these simplifications enable the control of balanced three-phase systems using elementary techniques, \eg proportional-integral~control.

 In an \emph{unbalanced} four-wire system, however, the same choice of basis vectors for the Clarke transformation fails to achieve the desired simplifications.
-This happens because the locus traced out by the three-phase quantities in Cartesian space morphs from a circle in a canonical plane to an ellipse in a different plane, determined by the degree of unbalance.
+This \secondupdate{occurs} because the locus traced out by the three-phase quantities in Cartesian space morphs from a circle in a canonical plane to an ellipse in a different plane, which is determined by the degree of unbalance.